hschhhwwwo0o/yamu/README.md

 ### Use cases

-"A use case describes how to use an automated system.
-It determines what the user should enter, what should be output in response, and what actions should be performed to obtain the output information."
+«A use case describes how to use an automated system.
+It determines what the user should enter, what should be output in response, and what actions should be performed to obtain the output information.»

-<ins>_"Development of software requirements", Third Edition.
+<ins>_«Development of software requirements», Third Edition.
 Carl Vigers, Jay Beatty_</ins>

 | ID                | UC/CREATE-MOCK-UP                                                                                                      |
 | :---------------- | :--------------------------------------------------------------------------------------------------------------------- |